 The Doctor of Philosophy degree (PhD) in economics is necessary for a faculty position in economics at most four-year colleges in the US.
 A masters degree is the typical credential for faculty at two-year colleges.
 Although some students complete masters programs before entering PhD programs, many go directly from BA programs into PhD programs.
 Completion of a PhD requires about six years of full-time study.
 Holders of the PhD often also choose research careers outside of academics, including roles at the Federal Reserve, international agencies, and government policy and evaluation departments as well as in private banks, investment houses, and other for-profit ventures.

-The Commission on Professionals in Science Technology (mentioned above, page 8) reports starting salaries for assistant professors by field.
-At $78,567, economics is well above the average of $65,205 of all fields in 2006-07.
-The table below reports average salary offers to newly hired economists at each academic rank by type of institution.
+The AEA's Universal Academic Questionnaire Summary Statistics reports that starting salaries for assistant professors at all PhD granting institutions was $135,583 in 2019-2020.
+The table below reports the average salary of economists at each academic rank by type of institution.

 Average Academic Salary Offers for Senior Level Economists by Rank and Type of Institution, 2019-2020

 |Rank of Academic Economist||